priba/nmp_qc/models/README.md

 ```
 Parameters
 ----------
+    in_n : int list
+            Sizes for the node and edge features.
     hidden_state_size : int
         Size of the hidden states (the input will be padded with 0's to this size).
     message_size : int